our kitchen door styles

 Our collection of kitchen door styles can be hand painted in any of our sophisticated Mudd & Co paint colours or a bespoke colour.

-A picturesque valley in the Peak District, Dovedale seemed an appropriate name for this door style.
 Dating from the Georgian period, the style focuses on simplicity with attention to proportions.

-The Thorncliffe door style features a classic Victorian moulding which was developed as a contrast to the more austere styles of the Georgian period.
+The Classic door style features a classic Victorian moulding which was developed as a contrast to the more austere styles of the Georgian period.
 With world trade opening up in the 1830s, more ornate influences from around the world became popular, which is reflected in the detail and proportions of the moulding.